ARTLab-GT/hexed/doc/notation.md

 * "kernel": A performance-critical function which utilizes template metaprogramming and relies on a wrapper function to select the appropriate template based on runtime parameters.
-* "local" kernel: performs updates based on information stored in a single element.
+* "local" kernel: computes updates based on information stored in a single element.
-* "neighbor" kernel: calculates adjustments based on numerical flux at the interface between two elements
+* "neighbor" kernel: handles numerical flux at the interface between two elements
 * The "row size" of a basis is its degree + 1 (i.e., the number of rows of quadrature points in each dimension, which equals the number of coefficients in the 1D case).